 Throughout the book there are cameo biographies of famous historical figures, plus some of individuals whom the author believes have not had the recognition they deserve, like Basil Brown and Charles Sharland.
 You’ll have to read the book to find out who they are.

-Similarly, there are informative descriptions of well-known places around Great Britain, like Blenheim Palace (not a happy visit) and Durham Cathedral, and also of places that are not so well known, but well worth visiting, like Sutton Hoo in Suffolk and the Fishing Heritage Centre in Grimsby.
+Similarly, there are informative descriptions of well-known places around Great Britain, like Blenheim Palace (not a happy visit) and Durham Cathedral, and also of places that are not so well known, but well worth visiting, like Sutton Hoo in Suffolk, where an Anglo-Saxon boat and treasure were unearthed, and the Fishing Heritage Centre in Grimsby.

 His tour starts in Bognor Regis and ends at Cape Wrath in the far north of Scotland.
 These are not randomly chosen places, but are at the ends of his so-called ‘Bryson Line’ – the furthest distance you can travel in Great Britain in a straight line without crossing salt water!